mozhdehrouhsedaghat/magic/README.md

 Official Pytorch implementation of the following paper (will be uploaded soon):

-+ Rouhsedaghat M, Monajatipoor M, Kuo CC, Masi I. [MAGIC: Mask-Guided Image Synthesis by Inverting a Quasi-Robust Classifier](https://arxiv.org/abs/2209.11549).
-AAAI23
++ Rouhsedaghat M, Monajatipoor M, Kuo CC, Masi I. [MAGIC: Mask-Guided Image Synthesis by Inverting a Quasi-Robust Classifier](https://arxiv.org/abs/2209.11549) In Proceedings of AAAI Conference on Artificial Intelligence **AAAI-23**.

 ___